raquelcreis/customer_survival/README.md

 In this scenario, we have 103069 not churn events, 315 churn events and 719 events that we don't know how to classify yet.

+## Undersampling & Oversampling

+The dataset was divided in train, validation and test sets.
+The test set will be the events that weren't classified (719).
+The rest of the dataset will be divided 30% for validation and 70% for train.

+Since the dataset is unbalanced, we'll have to undersample the majority class and oversample the minority.